 Schools typically offer online associate's degree programs in electronic, rather than electrical, engineering technology.
 Depending on the institution a student attends, this program may be offered fully online or in a blended format in which some courses need to be taken on campus.
-Students can lean about circuit design, electronics, semiconductors and computer programming.
+Students can learn about circuit design, electronics, semiconductors and computer programming.
 They may be able to apply credits earned during the program to a bachelor's degree in electronic engineering technology.
-Online associate's degree programs can prepare graduates for entry-level technician jobs at engineering firms, electronic manufacturers and other businesses.

 Those who offer online electronic engineering technology programs prepare students to work as electronic or electric engineering technicians.
 The coursework helps students develop the skills necessary to design and test electrical hardware and software.
 Electronic types, circuit design, transistors and electrical voltage are some of the major focus areas in these programs.

 Some schools offer associate degree programs combining electronic engineering technology and computer science.
 Students entering an online electronic engineering technology program should have basic computer literacy, including the ability to use word processing and spreadsheet software.
 Some schools may require that students have familiarity with computer programming languages.

 An online associate's degree program in electronic engineering technology can be completed in two years, although some schools may use a part-time schedule for online programs.
 If the latter is the case, finishing the program could take up to four years.
 The online coursework is completed through the school's online learning platform, which allows students to review course materials, complete assignments and take tests.
 Online tools also give students the opportunity to interact with their instructor and classmates through chats, discussion boards and e-mail.

 In addition to meeting the computer and Internet technical requirements for online programs, some schools may require students studying electronic engineering technology to purchase an electronic calculator capable of handling functions.
 Additional software may be needed for specific courses.